e2001900/Embedded_project/README.md

 # BATTERY MANAGEMENT SYSTEM

-BMS is an electronic system that manages a rechargeable Lithium battery, and protecting the battery from operating outside its safe operating area.
-The BMS may monitor the state of the battery as represented by various items, such as:
-  Voltage: total voltage, voltages of individual cells.
+## Functionality

+The BMS monitors and manages various aspects of the battery's state to guarantee safe and optimal performance, including:

+- **Voltage Monitoring:**
+  - Total voltage of the battery.
+  - Individual cell voltages within the battery pack.

+- **Temperature Control:**
-  Temperature: average temperature of cells.
+  - Average temperature of the battery cells.

+- **Current Supervision:**
-  Current: current in or out of the battery.
+  - Monitoring the flow of current in or out of the battery.

+- **Cell Health Assessment:**
-  Health of individual cells.
+  - Evaluation of the health status of individual battery cells.

+- **Cell Balancing:**
-  State of balance of cells.
+  - Ensuring the state of balance among the battery cells.

+## Details

+### Voltage Monitoring

+The BMS keeps track of the total voltage of the battery and the voltages of each individual cell, ensuring they stay within safe limits.

+### Temperature Control

+Monitoring and maintaining the average temperature of the battery cells to prevent overheating or operating outside safe temperature ranges.

+### Current Supervision

+Tracking the flow of current in or out of the battery to manage charging and discharging processes effectively.

+### Cell Health Assessment

+Assessing the health status of individual battery cells to identify any degradation or issues affecting overall battery performance.

+### Cell Balancing

+Ensuring an optimal state of balance among the battery cells, preventing overcharging or deep discharging.

 ## Installation